statisticalbiotechnology/and/performance_tests.md

 The vertical bars indicate that the original version of Percolator is slower than when Quick-LOHify is implemented.
 When the input size gets larger, both algorithms run-time increase similarly and therefore Quick-LOHify will always be faster for any input.

+The number of threads here specify how many OpenMP threads that are set.
+In these tests the program may always use multiple threads for parts of the code that are not managed by OpenMP.
+Max threads means that OpenMP gets to decide itself, dynamically, how many threads that should be utilized.
+The optimal amount of threads is usually system-dependent.

 | <img src="./graphs/outGraphCPUBar.png" alt="drawing" width="49%"/>  <img src="./graphs/outGraphWallBar.png" alt="drawing" width="49%"/>  |